alexandre-archive/norris-backup/README.md

 ## TODO

-- Yml file as an input for norris, instead command line arguments.
+- Yaml file as an input for norris, instead command line arguments.
 - Upload old files, if there's an crash and zip file still available to upload.